mdc-git/beekeeper-studio/README.md

 Cons:
 - Need to be careful with original query syntax
-- ex: what if the original query is `SELECT * FROM bigtable LIMIT 10` <- applying another limit with pagination will result in an syntax error
+- ex: what if the original query is `SELECT * FROM bigtable LIMIT 10` <- applying another limit for pagination will result in an syntax error
 - Would have to parse the query to get this right
 - Parsers seem immature
 - Download has to be rewritten